Do you need money for college?

 Congratulations!
 You’ve almost completed the FLY@ECU Ground School!
-If you are enrolled in Freshman Seminar or another course that endorses the pursuit of financial literacy, then continue to the CashCourse tab under Ground School and begin your assignments.
+If you are enrolled in Tiger Connect (formerly Freshman Seminar) or another course that endorses the pursuit of financial literacy, then continue to the CashCourse tab under Ground School and begin your assignments.
 If you are increasing your financial literacy through self-study, then also continue to the CashCourse tab, create a free account, then choose the topic “Pay for Education”.
 You are on your way to charting a successful financial journey!

 Financial Literacy Lingo...